HarryStevens/d3-geo-compactness/README.md

 <a name="geoSchwartzberg" href="#geoSchwartzberg">#</a> d3.<b>geoSchwartzberg</b>(<i>object</i>) · [Source](https://github.com/harrystevens/d3-geo-compactness/blob/main/src/geoSchwartzberg.js "Source")

 Returns the Schwartzberg score of the specified GeoJSON <i>object</i>.
-Similar to the more common [Polsby-Popper test](#geoPolsbyPopper), the Schwartzberg test compares the length of the district’s perimeter to the circumference of a circle whose area is equal to the district’s area.
+The Schwartzberg test compares the length of the district’s perimeter to the circumference of a circle whose area is equal to the district’s area.
+A district’s Schwartzberg score is the square root of its [Polsby-Popper score](#geoPolsbyPopper).